top of page

 Examples of Water-Efficient Appliances

-Water-efficient appliances give residents practical ways to lower water use without changing daily habits.
+Water-efficient appliances help residents lower water use without changing daily habits.

 They also complement simple additions like a low-flow shower head or small adjustments to sprinkler heads in outdoor areas.